-Despite this lack of theoretical or practical value, data owners do raise concerns about spontaneous recognition.
-The authors observe this most often in relation to business data, where it seems 'obvious' that any useful microdataset is going to include many pieces of information that would prompt a researcher to speculate on the identity of the business.
-Concerns about spontaneous recognition have in the past led to restrictions on research.
+Despite this lack of theoretical or practical value, data providers do raise concerns about spontaneous recognition.
+The authors observe this most often in relation to business data, where it seems "obvious" that any useful microdataset is going to include many pieces of information that would prompt a researcher to speculate on the identity of the business.
+Concerns about spontaneous recognition have in the past led to restrictions on data access despite there being no empirical support for the theoretical risks.
+With the rise of "big data" and social media, commentators have suggested that individual data may now be "recognisable".